BrobstonCreations/mqtt-hvac-vent-control/examples/MQTT_HVAC.md

 # Home Assistant MQTT HVAC

-Here is a yaml example of how to add a Home Assistant [MQTT HVAC](https://www.home-assistant.io/integrations/climate.mqtt/) entity in order to subscribe/publish information to the `mqtt-hvac-vent-control` system.
+Here is a yaml example of how to add a Home Assistant [MQTT HVAC](https://www.home-assistant.io/integrations/climate.mqtt/) entity in order to subscribe/publish information to the MQTT HVAC Vent Control system.

 ```yaml
 climate: